-On Friday, the 5th of March 2022, at around 8 a.m., a group of 4 people from Bangladesh got push-backed from Croatia to Bosnia.
+On Saturday, the 5th of March 2022, at around 8 am, a group of four people from Bangladesh got pushed back from Croatia to Bosnia and Herzegovina.

-The respondent described that from there the group walked about 20 kilometers through Croatian forest, which they call “jungle”.
+The respondent described that from there the group walked about 20 kilometers through the Croatian forest, which they called “jungle”.
 The next day, on the 4th of March, the group reached a small town whose name the respondent could not remember.

-The respondent described that around 1 p.m. the group encountered two men dressed in dark blue uniforms with the inscription “Policija“.
+The respondent described that around 1 pm the group encountered two men dressed in dark blue uniforms with the inscription “Policija“.
 This description suggests that they were local police officers.
 The police officers asked about the origin of the group members, to which the group answered and subsequently also tried to convey that they were planning to ask for asylum.
-The respondent described that one of the group members was carrying a medical document, which he showed.
+The respondent described that one of the group members was carrying a medical document, which he showed to the officers.

-The respondent described that afterwards one of the police officers directed them into a room.
+The respondent described that in the following, one of the officers directed them into a room.
 The respondent described the room as small, without benches and without windows.
 The group was locked in there for about 14 hours.
-Only after 7 hours did one of the police officers allow the group to use the toilet.
+Only after seven hours did one of the officers allow the group to use the toilet.
 The respondent described that they were not given any food or drinks during the entire time.

 “No water and no food.
-We were allowed to use the toilet after 7 hours, after knocking for an hour, then they opened.”
+We were allowed to use the toilet after seven hours, after knocking for an hour, then they opened.”

-The next day, on the 5th of March, at around 5 a.m., the group was asked to leave the room and get into a silver van.
-The respondent described the van without benches and windows.
-From there, the van drove in a very reckless style for about 3 hours until they arrived at the Bosnian border at about 8 a.m..
-The respondent described that they were thrown through the van due to the extreme driving style.
+The next day, on the 5th of March, at around 5 am, the group was asked to leave the room and get into a silver van.
+The respondent described the van as without benches and windows.
+From there, the van drove in a very reckless style for about three hours until they arrived at the Bosnian border at about 8 am.
+The respondent described that they were thrown through the van due to an extreme driving style.

 The respondent described that the group was asked to get out of the van.
 There were several people in front of the van who the respondent could not describe because they were using bright torches to blind the group members.
 The respondent also described that the persons had loud barking dogs with them.